Ananyajain04/Fintropolis/README.md

 ## FINTROPOLIS - your personal finance tracker!
 Fintropolis is a comprehensive personal finance management tool aimed at helping users effectively manage their financial health.
-Developed by **Team CodeBusters**, this platform provides an all-in-one solution for budgeting, investing, and financial tracking, designed particularly with new graduates and individuals aiming to improve their financial planning.
+Developed by Team CodeBusters, this platform provides an all-in-one solution for budgeting, investing, and financial tracking, designed particularly with new graduates and individuals aiming to improve their financial planning.

 ## Introduction
 Fintropolis is crafted to address the widespread issue of poor financial health.
 With nearly 80% of Indians lacking emergency savings and 77% experiencing money-related stress, Fintropolis offers an accessible and structured approach to financial planning.